 Looking back on it, I’m pretty sure my gut issues fell into the Stressed and Immune Gut categories.
 Even if you don’t want to get that specific, this book is such an interesting and important read for anyone suffering with stomach problems, autoimmune disease, or unexplained aches and pains:

 Have you read this book or heard of leaky gut before?
 Tell me what has worked to resolve it for you; I’d love to know.
-And, be sure to check out my book club co-host’s review too.
-I always love reading her take on the same book.
+And, be sure to check out my article about the best foods that have natural probiotics.

 Join my weekly newsletter list!
 I’ll e-mail you once a week with a summary and links to new articles, plus insider info and bonuses available only to subscribers.
 This keeps you from having to keep checking my site for new blog posts.